 If your facility has never reported to TRI, TRI-MEweb can assign your facility a new TRIFID.
 Instructions:

-- New preparers with CDX accounts will be prompt upon opening TRI-MEweb for the first time to determine if they are a new reporting facility or to use their access key to load the facility account for a returning facility.
+- After opening TRI-ME web for the first time, new preparers with CDX accounts will be prompted to determine if they are a new reporting facility or to use their access key to load the account for a returning facility.

 - Enter your facility location information if your facility has never reported to TRI before, verify that a TRIFID has never been assigned before to your facility location, and print the page where your new TRIFD and access key have been generated for your new reporting facility.